-By definition, aerobic fitness refers to your ability to transport and utilize oxygen, measured by VO2 max, the maximal amount of oxygen you can use during intense exercise.
-Exercise scientist Len Kravitz, PhD of the University of New Mexico explains that VO2 max is influenced by central and peripheral components.
+Aerobic fitness is your body's ability to transport and utilize oxygen.
+It's measured by VO2 max, the maximal amount of oxygen you can use during intense exercise.
+VO2 max is influenced by primary and secondary components.
 The central component involves the ability of your lungs, heart and vascular system to deliver oxygen to your muscles via your blood stream.
-The peripheral component involves the ability of your muscle cells to extract oxygen from your blood and use it to make ATP, the fundamental unit of energy.
-VO2 max values are lower in women, and decrease incrementally with age.
+The secondary component involves the ability of your muscle cells to extract oxygen from your blood and use it to make adenosine triphosphate, or ATP, the fundamental carrier of energy in cells.

 Priming the Pump

-While VO2 max is the ultimate measurement of aerobic fitness, it relies on a complex and invasive evaluation in a laboratory setting, conducted by trained technicians.
-According to "ACSM's Complete Guide to Fitness and Health," other methods may be used to measure your aerobic fitness.
-One way is to monitor your heart rate during maximal intensity exercise and translate it as a percent of your maximal heart rate, which you can calculate using the equation: 206.9 – (age in years × 0.67) = estimated maximal heart rate.
-The more fit you are, the higher your percent of max heart rate during exercise.
+While VO2 max is the ultimate measurement of aerobic fitness, it relies on a complex evaluation in a laboratory setting, conducted by trained technicians.
+Other methods may be used to measure your aerobic fitness.
+One way is to monitor your heart rate during maximal-intensity exercise and translate it as a percent of your maximal heart rate, which you can calculate using the equation: 206.9 – (age in years × 0.67) = estimated maximal heart rate.
+The fitter you are, the higher your percent of max heart rate during exercise.
 Aerobic fitness classifications ranging from low to excellent are reflected by values of 60 to 90 percent of max heart rate, respectively.

 Read more: VO2 Max Training